javalent/dice-roller/README.md

 `` `dice: Xd[[Note^block-id]]` ``

+Once in preview mode, you may <kbd>Ctrl</kbd> - click on the result to open the block reference in a new pane.

 #### Multiple Headers

 If a table provided to the plugin has multiple headers, the plugin will return the entire row unless you specify the header to use: